AD-Vega/rtl-power-fftw/doc/rtl_power_fftw.1.md

 Data lines contain two columns: the frequency and the power spectral density.
 Note: the power values are expressed in logarithmic (dB) scale, but the reference power is not explicitly given.
 In particular, the numbers are **NOT** in dBm; they might be different for a different device and might also change (shift by a constant) in future versions of the program.
 In other words: don't assume anything.
 If you need absolute units, you have to calibrate your device against a known reference signal.

-If several measurements are to be done, the consecutive spectra will be divided by blank lines (see **FREQUENCY HOPPING** for details).
+If several measurements are to be done, the consecutive spectra will be divided by blank lines (see **FREQUENCY SCANNING** for details).

 # INTEGRATION TIME